-Blue Rider, Blue Land - around Murnauer Moos
+Blue rider, blue land - around the Murnauer Moos

 Attention nature lovers!
 Discover the impressive moorland landscape of Murnau by bike.
-Experience the beauty of Upper Bavarian nature in the footsteps of the Blauer Reiter group of artists.
+Experience the beauty of Upper Bavarian nature on the trail of the Blauer Reiter art group.

 Start